-Assessment and evaluation eats up a huge part of any teacher’s day.
+Assessment and evaluation eat up a huge part of any teacher’s day.
 We are constantly monitoring our students and providing timely feedback to ensure they achieve their best.
-The tips below will give you some ready to use tips to streamline your current marking practices.
+The tips below from several different teachers will give you some ready-to-use tips to streamline your current marking practices.

 I only mark an error once – the first time it appears in the essay.
 The second time I see the same error, I write a note in the margin or make a comment if I’m grading on Google Docs: Please fix all fragments.
 This is the second one, but there are more.
 Melissa from The Reading and Writing Haven

 I use rubrics for everything, and I only write on the rubrics.
 I limit myself to three remarks per student and address everything else on a whole-class level or during workshop conferences.
 This helps me save time grading but also limits feedback to a digestible amount for students.
 I’ve noticed a big difference in how much of my feedback they can retain and implement!
 Danielle from Teach Nouvelle

 Use rubrics for every assessment.
 Angie Sherbondy from Best Power Points for Spanish

 Socrative is a website where you can put in any test, align to standards and then have students take that test and it will provide results that include raw scores and performance on the standards.
 Lisa Spangler from Mrs. Spangler in the Middle

 Don’t grade everything!
 In an English Language Arts class, it’s just not possible.
 Assignments that fall in the formative assessment category are just practice and shouldn’t be graded.
 Assignments that fall into the summative assessment category should be graded with a rubric or checklist to make things easier.
 Any assessment with multiple-choice questions or a single correct answer choice should be given using a scantron or Google Forms with can both be auto-scored.
 Brynn Allison from The Literary Maven